darinlarimore/letsencrypt-cronjob/README.md

 # letsencrypt-cronjob
-Instructions on how to automate renewals for lets encrypt on a digital ocean lamp server
+Instructions on how to automate renewals for lets encrypt on a Digital ocean Ubuntu 16.04 LAMP stack.

 ## Step 1
 Set up  the letsencrypt ssl certificate.